antfu/antfu.me/pages/posts/icons-in-pure-css.md

 ## Prior Arts

 I know there is a Pure CSS icon solution called [`css.gg`](https://github.com/astrit/css.gg), which is a great idea to use pseudo-elements (`::before`, `::after`) to construct the icons.
 However, that could require some expert knowledge of how CSS works, but I imagine that approach could be hard to create more complex icons.
-Instead of the limited chooses in a specific set, I am seeking **a more general solution that could apply to any icons**.
+Instead of the limited choices in a specific set, I am seeking **a more general solution that could apply to any icons**.

 ## The Idea